The best cheap gaming headsets in 2025 — our top picks

 Reasons to avoid

 If you’re looking for a great gaming headset but don’t want to pay over the odds, I promise you’ll love the Turtle Beach Stealth 500.
-Even though it’s “entry-level”, it still packs a punch, trust me.
+Even though it’s “entry-level,” it still packs a punch, trust me.
 Choose either the Xbox or PlayStation model, and effortlessly switch between every gaming system you own with the Bluetooth and 2.4GHz dongle.

 Weighing just 8.28 ounces, this is a very light headset and you can wear it for hours on end without feeling weighed down.
 When it comes to sound quality, the Stealth 500 provides you with an immersive gaming experience thanks to spatial audio, which I’m becoming increasingly obsessed with.
+Swarm II is the Stealth 500’s companion app, and I find it’s both intuitive and straightforward to use.
+You can use it to choose from four game presets, update the headset’s firmware, and toggle Superhuman Hearing.

-Its leatherette earcups, although mighty comfortable, are prone to getting hot and making your ears sweat (I really hate having sweaty lobes).
-But this isn’t a problem isolated to the Stealth 500, as any leather-like material will heat up over time.
+Its leatherette earcups, although mighty comfortable, are prone to getting hot and making your ears sweat, and the Stealth 500’s control scheme is also confusing,

 In the grand scheme of things, these seem like minor complaints simply because you get a lot for $79.
 I think the Stealth 500 is great value for money, it boasts a lightweight build, excellent comfort levels, superb and immersive sound quality, and a handy tuck-away mic.
-Connectivity and design issues aside, the Stealth 500 will act as the perfect companion for your next long gaming session.

 Read the full Turtle Beach 500 review.